Install ISL AlwaysOn (macOS)

 To connect to macOS systems using unattended access, it's essential to enable macOS permissions (TCC - Transparency, Consent, and Control) for ISL AlwaysOn.

 TCC (Transparency, Consent, and Control) is a mechanism in macOS to limit and control application access to certain features, usually from a privacy perspective.
-This can include things such as location services, contacts, photos, microphones, cameras, accessibility, full disk access, and more.
+This can include location services, contacts, photos, microphones, cameras, accessibility, full disk access, and more.

-Begin by installing ISL AlwaysOn on the macOS computer you wish to access remotely using any of the following methods:
+Begin the installation process by obtaining the ISL AlwaysOn executable on the macOS computer you wish to access remotely.
+Select one of the methods and follow the step-by-step instructions inside each link:

 via ISL Light: